neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 - Massive privilege editing "by table"
 - Massive privilege editing "by column" (that applies only to visible privileges)
 - Copy-Paste privilege configuration
+- Possibility to define and apply "privilege set templates" on table-related privileges
 - Export in Excel and Markdown
 - Possibility to add a role to a given solution
 - Possibility to configure several aspects of the UI (such as icons, default filters, and privilege grouping)